-- (a) In the event an accrediting entity is no longer recognized by the U.S. Department of Education, any post-secondary school having received accreditation from such entity shall: - (1) Notify the State Board in writing within 30 days of receiving notice or information of such loss of recognition. - (2) Apply for accreditation with a recognized accreditor at least 90 days before the school's existing accreditation expires. - (b) The post-secondary school may continue to operate under its approval by the State Board pending receipt of its new accreditation, but in no case longer than 24 months.
-The State Board may extend this period upon request of a post-secondary school going through the accreditation process.
+- (a)-In the event an accrediting entity is no longer recognized by the U.S. Department of Education, any post\secondary school having received accreditation from such entity shall:

+(a) Notify the State Board of Education in writing within 30 days of receiving notice or information of such loss of recognition; - (a) (b) - (1) Notify the State Board in writing within 30 days of receiving notice or information of such loss of recognition. - (1)(2) Apply for accreditation with a recognized accreditor at least 90 days before the school's existing accreditation expires; - (b) The post\secondary school may continue to operate under its approval by the State Board pending receipt of its new accreditation, but in no case longer than 24 months.
+The State Board may extend this period upon request of a post\secondary school going through the accreditation process.